Our Rivers' Topic

 Welcome to Redwoods' class.
 This term we will be studying the Vikings as part of our topic work and much of our work in other subjects will be related to this.
 Please look at the curriculum map below for more details.
 There is also more information about homework and PE further down the page.
+For your information we have also included some web links o help with SAT's revision.
+Please click here to view the links.

 Here is our curriculum map for the Autumn term.